-Board members and executive directors
+Board members and Executive Directors

-The current Board members of the Society (and others who served during the period) are set out on page 2.
+The Board members of the Society are set out on page 2.

-The Board members are made up of the executive directors of the Group and have a wide background bringing together professional, commercial and other experiences.
-No remuneration was paid to the directors on the Board in their capacity as directors of the Society.
+The Board members are made up of the Executive Directors of the Group and have a diverse background bringing together professional, commercial and other experiences.
+No remuneration was paid to the Directors on the Board in their capacity as Directors of the Society.